tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 of the configurations can vary between Pry instances][Pry Wiki - Customization and configuration - Per-instance customization].

-Though we'll take a quick tour of what the customization API has to offer, because these configurations vary in complexity and impact, full coverage of Pry's customization API is best left to the wiki on the matter: [Pry Wiki - Customization and configuration][Pry Wiki - Customization and configuration].
+We'll take a quick tour of what the customization API has to offer, but because these configurations vary in complexity and impact, full coverage of Pry's customization API is best left to the wiki on the matter: [Pry Wiki - Customization and configuration][Pry Wiki - Customization and configuration].

 The table below covers the full list of configurables, configuration names,